POST TRAUMATIC STRESS

 our emotional beliefs.

-these 3 parts of the brain keep us stuck in trauma &
+These 3 basic brain parts keep us stuck in trauma &

 impact our lives in negative ways.